thisjaiden/golden_apple/README.md

 # Overview

-`golden_apple` is a library for decoding, encoding, and using common types found in Minecraft: Java Edition.
+`golden_apple` is a library for decoding, encoding, and using the Minecraft: Java Edition networking protocol and associated data types.

 ## Goals

-- Provide a generalized format for sharing and using Minecraft's data types
+- Provide a generalized format for sharing and using Minecraft's data types, as referenced in the networking protocol
 - Simplify the decoding and encoding of network data
 - Abstract away enums usually passed as numbers